-(b) The certified assessed valuation as of January 1, 2019, as provided by TCAD.
+(b) The preliminary assessed valuation as of January 1, 2023, as provided by TCAD.
+No taxes will be levied on this assessed valuation unless it is certified by TCAD.
 See "TAXING PROCEDURES."

-(c) The estimated assessed valuation as of August 1, 2019, as provided by TCAD, is included solely for purposes of illustration.
+(c) The estimated assessed valuation as of March 1, 2023, as provided by TCAD, is included solely for purposes of illustration.
+Taxes are levied on value as certified by TCAD as of January 1 of each year.
+Consequently, this estimate will not be used to produce the tax revenue for the District.
+See "TAXING PROCEDURES."